William C. Shiel Jr., MD, FACP, FACR

 What melasma treatments can I have at my doctor's office?

 In conjunction with home cream applications, in-office treatments include chemical peels (chemical exfoliation), microdermabrasion (mechanical exfoliation), and laser therapy.
-These additional treatments may be useful for some cases of melasma, although laser still has issues with reproducibility.
+These additional treatments may be useful for some cases of melasma, although the beneficial effects are not very impressive.

 Many types and strengths of chemical peels are available for different skin types.
 The type of peel should be tailored for each individual and selected by the physician.
 In treating melasma, 30%-70% glycolic acid peels are very common.
 Various combinations, including a mix of 10% glycolic acid and 2% HQ, can be used to treat melasma.